FatimaZ-tech/InjecDetect/README.md

 ## Running InjecDetect

+> Note: Trained model files must be present locally.
+See **Model Files & Setup**.

 ```bash
 python injecdetect.py
 ```

 Type any prompt at the prompt.
 Type `exit` or `quit` to stop.

+---

+## Model Files & Setup

+Due to size limitations, trained model files are not included in this repository.

+This project will not run unless the required models are available locally.
+Users must either:

+- Train the models themselves or
+- Request the pre-trained model artifacts from the author.

+This follows standard practices for managing large machine learning assets in public repositories.

 ---